 Before You Apply

-Before applying for a Maryland Small Grant, the applicant is required to speak with the program team member for the appropriate area of giving.
+Before applying for a Maryland Small Grant, the applicant is required to speak with the program team member for the appropriate geographic area.

 This conversation will ensure that the proposal is a fit with Foundation guidelines and goals.
 In advance of the conversation, you can also send an email identifying your fit with the program area’s goals and priorities listed on our website, and the applicant’s ability to meet the nonprofit budget and geographic requirements.